- IT Home

 There is no general-use PC pool.
 Basically, every student of Jacobs University is assumed to use a laptop.

 There are a few browser-only workstations on the library floor of the IRC/Library.
-They don't require a login and are intended to be used for library catalogue browsing, but can also be used to access web-based email.
+They require login with the JACOBS account and are intended to be used for library catalogue browsing, but can also be used to access web-based email.
 Expect some waiting time during O-Week.

 A telephone is available within college apartments.
 Calls on-campus are free of charge.
 Calls outside the Campus will require a pre-paid call card, which can be acquired at the "Frisör", near the porters.